Text and hotel photography by Michelle Chaplow

-Walk from the subdued stone hues of Charles Vth Bridge and straight into the Four Seasons Prague.
+Walk from the historic stone buildings on the Avenue George V Paris and straight into the Four Seasons.
 You are immediately greeted by a world of vibrant, exotic, freshly-cut flowers, perfectly arranged in cascading vases.

-The reception is resplendent with glamorous blooms, carefully placed on exquisite antique furniture.
+The reception is resplendent with glamorous blooms, carefully prepared by world famous florist Jeff Leatham within their exquisite reception.
 The vases beg you to stare inside at the intriguing stem decorations.
 You almost get high on the aroma as you walk in the door.
-When I think of the Four Seasons Prague, I think flowers.
+When I think of the Four Seasons Paris, I think flowers.